kunpengliao1/data-portal/content/about/platform/dcp.md

 <img src="../_images/Data_flow.png" width="750">

-The platform is operated by a dedicated team of scientists, engineers and bioinformaticians from the European Bioinformatics Institute (EBI), the Broad Institute (Broad), and the University of California, Santa Cruz (UCSC).
+The platform was developed and is operated by a dedicated team of scientists, engineers and bioinformaticians from the European Bioinformatics Institute (EBI), the Broad Institute (Broad), the Chan Zuckerberg Initiative (CZI) and the University of California, Santa Cruz (UCSC).

 ## Data Coordination Platform Strategic Aims